EMERGENCY OR TEMPORARY HOUSING

 Thank you for remembering that pets are part of the family too!
 When you are suffering in an emergency situation, they are suffering with you.

 No Kill Pima County knows that sometimes situations arise that are out of our control.
 Pets are surrendered to shelters due to many situations such as: foreclosure, military deployment, natural disaster, domestic violence, serious health problems or death of the owner.

 These circumstances present additional challenges to pet owners.

 Current COVID-19 Support

 Pima Animal Care Center: If you or someone you know has COVID and needs to be hospitalized but have nowhere for your pets to go, PACC can provide up to 30 days of pet boarding at no cost to care for your pets so you can get the medical care you need.
 For people who are facing housing loss or housing transition due to impacts of COVID, PACC offers limited boarding and boarding vouchers to help you keep your pets while you secure new housing.
 Our staff can also help people find affordable, pet-friendly housing.
-Call the Pet Support Center at (520) 724-7222 or complete this online application
+Complete the survey or send a chat message at their website: Pet Support Center – Pima County

 Listed below are resources to help locate a temporary and/or emergency placement for your pet: